MidnightTS/midnight-protos/README.md

-# boba-protos
+# protocol-buffers

-This repository contains all protobuf schemas and compiled typescript files used by BobaPS.
+This repository contains all protobuf schemas and compiled typescript files used by MidnightTS.

 ## Building